MaoZiming/papers/9-misc/questions.md

 ### Two communication patterns that LRPC leverages

 * local communication pattern: eliminate the need for network-related overheads, no need for marshaling / unmarshaling, no need for explicit message passing (i.e. memory can use as mean of communication) and going through the network stacks
-* short-lived interactions: quick, transient interactions than long-lived stateful sessions
+* **short-lived interactions**: quick, transient interactions than long-lived stateful sessions

 ### How LRPC leverages these two patterns
 * elimination of network overheads: shared directly without serialization and deserialization or network transmission
-* lightweight context managements: shared memory regions, trap to kernel create shared pages, OS upcall to execute procedure in server’s domain, return to client
+* lightweight context managements: shared memory regions, trap to kernel create shared pages, **OS upcall** **to execute procedure in server’s domain**, return to client

 ### E-stack (Execution Stack)

 * Estack: allow threads to efficiently context switch and perform computations, each e-stack contains contexual info to particular procedure (local variables, return addresses), sharing will corrupt contextual information
+* Each A-stack is associated with a E-stack.

+### E-stack and A-stack

+* E-stack (Execution Stack): Stores the execution context for a thread, including function call frames, local variables, return addresses, and intermediate results during the execution of RPC server code.
+* A-stack (Argument Stack): Stores the arguments passed to and returned from RPC calls, effectively handling the marshaling and unmarshaling of data between the client and server.

 ### What doesn't work